IU-PR/Capstone_project/content/docs/2024/Bookrooms/week2.md

 - Booking Requests: Handle user booking requests, including date/time selection, room selection, and number of participants.

-???- Confirmation and Notifications: Send booking confirmations and notifications to users via email or other preferred channels.

 - Cancellation Handling: Allow users to cancel bookings within a specific timeframe and update room availability accordingly.

-Calendar Synchronization Module:

-???- Integrate with External Calendar:  Integrate with a calendar service (e.g., Google Calendar) to sync room availability and display booked times directly on the user's calendar.

 Data Analytics Module: